Top 14 Cannabis & Essential Oil Terpenes: Benefits & Uses

 Fresh Lemon Verbena, rich with Limonene terpene

-• In marijuana, you’ll find it in Banana OG, Wedding Cake, Do-Si-Dos, Lemon G, and Purple Hindu Kush.
+• In cannabis, limonene is often reported in cultivars such as Banana OG, Wedding Cake, Do-Si-Dos, Lemon G and Purple Hindu Kush.

 Caryophyllene

-• In marijuana, you’ll find it in Gelato, Chemdog, Pineapple Express, Cookies and Cream, and Sour Diesel.
+• In cannabis, Caryophyllene often turns up in big-flavoured cultivars such as Gelato, Chemdog, Pineapple Express, Cookies and Cream and Sour Diesel.

 Terpinene